MichaelMagdyG/MichaelMagdyG/README.md

 ---

-## 📂 Repository Content
+## 📂 What’s inside this repository

-This repository includes:
+- **Projects:** Real-world applications, diploma work, and portfolio builds

-- **Projects** – Diploma assignments, coding challenges, and personal builds
+- **Scripts:** Automation, tooling helpers, and reusable code snippets
-- **Scripts** – Automation tools & reusable snippets
+- **Guides:** Notes, tutorials, and documentation for IT learners and developers

-- **Documentation** – Guides and resources for IT professionals and students
+> Note: This repo is actively growing.
+Check back often for new projects and BPM/workflow content from my GitHub Pages site.

 ---

-## 📬 Connect with Me
+## 📬 Connect with me

 <p align="center">
   <a href="https://wa.me/61422749979" target="_blank"><img src="https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white" /></a>